Macey Fraser

-Macey Leigh Fraser (born 11 July 2002) is a New Zealand footballer who plays as a midfielder for the Wellington Phoenix and the New Zealand national team.
+Macey Leigh Fraser (born 11 July 2002) is a New Zealand footballer who plays as a midfielder for the New Zealand national team.

 Club career

 Fraser played for local club Waimakariri United before joining the Wellington Phoenix Academy.
 Fraser also played for the New Zealand Secondary Schools side, touring Sydney in Australia in 2016, and the Dallas International Cup in Texas in 2019.

 Wellington Phoenix

 After signing for the Wellington Phoenix Academy in 2021, Fraser signed her first professional contract on 16 August 2023.
 This was a three-year deal which is the longest deal in the history of the club.
 Fraser made her debut on 15 October 2023 in a 1–0 defeat to Melbourne City.
 In the following game, Fraser scored her first goal for the club as the Nix beat Western Sydney Wanderers 3–0.
 Fraser was named in the A-League Women Team of the Season for the 2023–24 A-League Women.